RAS-University/robotic-courses/docs/dynamics.md

 ## Mathematical Development Questions

-Here’s a polished version of your text with corrected grammar and style:

----

-## Mathematical Development Questions

 For additional practice and deeper derivations, see the **PDF:** [Modern Robotics – Practice Exercises](https://hades.mech.northwestern.edu/images/e/ef/MR_practice_exercises.pdf).
 The **dynamics problems begin on page 55**, and the **solutions are on page 62**.

-Other exam-level exercises and their solutions are also available here:
+Additional exam-level exercises covering other chapters of the book [Modern Robotics]((http://modernrobotics.org)) and their solutions are also available here:

 * [SNU 2017 Exams](https://hades.mech.northwestern.edu/images/2/28/SNU-2017-exams.pdf)
 * [SNU 2018 Exams](https://hades.mech.northwestern.edu/images/5/56/SNU-2018-exams.pdf)